jeppeml/power-price-monitor/README.md

 Contributions are welcome!
 Please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## TODO
-- Currently I reused some code, and therefore use 2 different JSON libraries (ArduinoJson and ArduinoJSON, yes I know...
-Confusing...), needs to be refactored to use only one
 - WiFi setup should include setting up the price points for high, medium, low, very low
 - WiFi setup should include setting up the colors for price points
 - HTTPS should be enabled for the Hue bridge connection